Here's your guide to this week's prep football games

 Compiled by My Horry News prep reporter Ian Guerin

+1. Myrtle Beach - Seahawks cruising, but also getting plenty of help

-2. Green Sea Floyds - Trojans have look of a repeat champion
+2. Green Sea Floyds - Trojans have one de facto idle week and two real ones before playoffs

-3. Aynor - Pass the biggest region test of all, and everyone will be Blue Jackets believers

-4. Carolina Forest - With playoff berth clinched, Panthers move on to next goal, a region title

 NAME